opral/monorepo/inlang/source-code/sdk/README.md

-Developer-first localization infrastructure that is built on git.
-Your git repository is the single source of truth for localization for collaboration and automation.
+Developer-first localization infrastructure that is built on lix.
+Your lix is the single source of truth for localization for collaboration and automation.

 <div>
     <p align="center">